Welcome to Meitheal Mara - Community Boatyard Cork

-Meitheal Mara (ma-hal ma-ra) translates roughly as workers of the sea.
-Meitheal can be translated as "Community" and Mara means literally "of the sea" in Gaelic.
-We are an established boatyard & maritime cultural and education centre in the heart of Cork city, Ireland; a registered Charity and a company limited by guarantee.
+Meitheal Mara (ma-hal ma-ra) translates roughly as ''Workers of the Sea''.
+Meitheal can be translated as "community" and Mara literally means "of the sea" in Gaelic.
+We are a community boatyard and training centre in the heart of Cork City, a registered charity and a company limited by guarantee.

-Our Agency Funded Training programmes utilise traditional boatbuilding, Wood Working and rowing to promote participant's social and personal development.
-We run courses to encourage young people back into education and training.
-Meitheal Mara also offers Individual and Organisation Funded Training.
+Our agency funded training programmes utilise traditional boatbuilding, wood working and rowing to promote participant's social and personal development.
+We run courses to encourage young people back into education and training and also offer individual and organisation funded training.

-Meitheal Mara provides Consultancy & Charters and speakers in the areas of traditional boatbuilding and maritime culture.
+Meitheal Mara also provides consultancy and charters as well as speakers in the areas of traditional boatbuilding and maritime culture.

 |Boat Building & Repairs||Support Meitheal Mara||Ocean to City Maritime Festival|